AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextContentModel.md

 # Class: TextContentModel

-Represents a complete piece of text content, which may be split across multiple [TextNode](TextNode.md) frames for display.
+Represents a complete piece of text content flow, which may be split across multiple [TextNode](TextNode.md) frames for display.
 Use this model to get or modify the text string and the style ranges applied to it.

 ## Accessors